 HERE’S WHY IT’S SO GREAT TO WORK WITH US.
-Aside from being surrounded by a friendly, inclusive, dedicated team, Canuck Place offers employees up to 12 days’ vacation (pro-rated to their full-time equivalency), an 100% employer-paid benefits package, Municipal Pension Plan (MPP), a Health Spending account that provides up to $300 annually to provide additional coverage for health and wellness activities/services, informative lunch n’ learns, as well as various learning opportunities.
+Aside from being surrounded by a friendly, inclusive, dedicated team, Canuck Place offers employees up to 20 days’ vacation (pro-rated to their full-time equivalency), an 100% employer-paid benefits package, Municipal Pension Plan (MPP), a Health Spending account that provides up to $500 annually to provide additional coverage for health and wellness activities/services, weekly onsite massage therapy, informative lunch n’ learns, as well as various learning opportunities.
 Canuck Place Children’s Hospice also has a ‘Care For the Caregiver’ committee who provides ongoing, creative activities to connect us with one another as a reminder that it’s ‘this’ moment that really counts.

-Reporting to the Manager, Annual Giving & Donor Services, the Donor Services Assistant provides support to the Development team, with primary responsibilities in data entry, donation processing, tax receipting and donor acknowledgements.
+Reporting to the Chief Financial Officer, the Donor Services Assistant provides support to the Donor Services team, with primary responsibilities in data entry, donation processing, tax receipting and donor acknowledgements.
 The Donor Services Assistant receives training, guidance and daily work planning from the Donor Services Coordinator as required.